 Definition of Share Vesting

-Share vesting can be defined as an agreement entered by a body corporate and its investors, shareholders, employees or co-founders whereby agreed party is provided company’s stock after a pre-decided period of time or after the fulfilment of agreed terms as a part of the compensation or maybe a contribution to the pension scheme for its employees or co-founders of the company in order to reward them for their performance and/ or to retain for longer period of time.
+Share vesting can be defined as an agreement entered by a corporate body and its investors, shareholders, employees, or co-founders whereby the agreed party is provided the company’s stock after a pre-decided period of time or after the fulfillment of agreed terms as a part of the compensation or maybe a contribution to the pension scheme for its employees or co-founders of the company to reward them for their performance and/ or to retain for longer period of time.

 Explanation

-Vesting of shares implies thatcounter party will get entitled to shareholding rights of shares over a period of time by providing agreed services to the company.
-Share vesting simply means rewarding of shares to the founders, employees and owners as a part of compensation or retirement benefits and is also a way to award and retain the employee.
-This process is usually a long-term process and maybe ranging for four to five years.
-Share vesting helps a body corporate to ensures an employee loyalty towards the company.
-Share vesting terms and conditions may be defined under shareholders agreement in case of the founder of the company whereas in case of employees, vesting terms are defined in the employee contract/ policies.
-In case if an employee quits organization and has vested shares, then organisation may have an option to repurchase the shares at the original issue price that is par value.
+Vesting of shares implies that the counterparty will get entitled to shareholding rights of shares over a period of time by providing agreed services to the company.
+Share vesting means rewarding shares to the founders, employees, and owners as a part of compensation or retirement benefits.
+It is also a way to award and retain the employee.
+This process is usually a long-term process and maybe range from four to five years.
+Share vesting helps a corporate body to ensure employee loyalty towards the company.
+Share vesting terms and conditions may be defined under the shareholder’s agreement in the case of the founder of the company, whereas, in the case of employees, vesting terms are defined in the employee contract/ policies.
+If an employee quits the organization and has vested shares, then the organization may have the option to repurchase the shares at the original issue price, that is, par value.

 Example of Share Vesting